joelhi/imlet-rs/README.md

 ## Roadmap

+The project is still in the early phase of development, so expect breaking changes.
+Below is a non-exhaustive list of improvements that are on my radar for the next steps.

 ### Future Enhancements (2025)
 - [ ] Make model serialization compatible with external impls.
 - [ ] Python binding or other scripting interface to build and compute models.
 (For example using [PyO3](https://github.com/PyO3/pyo3))